Effects of COVID-19 restrictions on wildlife

-The effect of Covid-19 lock-down travel restrictions on avian species in the UK
+The effect of Covid-19 lock-down travel restrictions on avian species in the UK and North America.

-Since the start of lock-down, Britons on average may be spending more time in their home gardens, which means these bird habitats may be more occupied with human activity during the day.
-Likewise, some green areas, like popular wooded areas may have seen an increase in human activity due to the daily exercise allowance whilst other green spaces, such as local historical trust gardens, park and woodlands, and wildlife trusts have remained closed and hence seen a decrease in human activity.
+Since the start of lock-down, Britons on average spent more time in their home gardens, which means these bird habitats may be more occupied with human activity during the day.
+Likewise, some green areas, like popular wooded areas may have saw an increase in human activity due to the daily exercise allowance whilst other green spaces, such as local historical trust gardens, park and woodlands, and wildlife trusts have remained closed and hence seen a decrease in human activity.
 Likewise, urban habitats and roadside areas (like hedgerows) may have also seen a decrease in human activity.
 The species that inhabit these different habitats may be affected by the sudden change in human activity in different ways, and as such, examining the abundance of birds from citizen science databases such as eBird in relation to human activity and movement data will shed light on how the Covid19 travel restrictions in the UK have affected the avian community.

 Young Robin in Nature Reserve